jcwang587/math-modeling/docs/01_liter-prog.md

 plt.show()
 ```

-As you can see, we have defined named cells (`stats-data-gen`, `stats-computation`) and can refer to them in our text.
-This allows us to build a cohesive narrative around the code, mentioning where data is generated and where it is used.
+As you can see, this example demonstrates how Python code can be combined with descriptive text in a literate programming environment.
+This allows users to modify parameters and instantly observe their effects on the plot, making this approach ideal for interactive and exploratory data analysis.

 ## MATLAB Live Editor